aeldemerdash/war-card-game/README.md

 * [Issue Management](https://github.com/rpaulkennedy/war-card-game/issues)

 ## Usage
- 1. Ensure *Java 8* is installed and on your classpath.
+ 1. Ensure *Java 8* is installed and can be executed from the command line.
  2. In a console, go to the directory of *war-card-game.jar* from the build *target* folder.
  3. Enter *java -jar war-card-game.jar*.
      1. Alternatively, enter *java -jar war-card-game.jar -y* to run the game without user input for each round.